-MaryAnn Maikisch Director of Human Resources, serves as the Title IX Coordinator for the University.
+Dr. Joseph Ciccone serves as the Interim Title IX Coordinator for the University.
 The Title IX Coordinator is responsible for the University's compliance with Title IX of the Education Amendments of 1972.
 The Title IX Coordinator role on campus is to administer the review, investigation, and resolution procedures for reports of sexual misconduct and harassment.
-Students seeking additional information or wishing to file a complaint related to discrimination, harassment, or assault on the basis of sex, race, creed, color, religion, handicap/disability, gender, age, marital status, sexual orientation, gender identity or expression, or national origin should contact MaryAnn Maikisch.
+Students seeking additional information or wishing to file a complaint related to discrimination, harassment, or assault on the basis of sex, race, creed, color, religion, handicap/disability, gender, age, marital status, sexual orientation, gender identity or expression, or national origin should contact Dr. Ciccone.
 Contact information is below:

-MaryAnn Maikisch, Title IX Coordinator, Santa Rita Hall, Room 9 (973) 290-4478
+Dr. Joseph Ciccone, Interim Title IX Coordinator, Santa Maria Hall, Room 10G (973) 290-4383 or jciccone@steu.edu